cwchentw/lightweight-cms/README.md

   * [Babel](https://babeljs.io/)
   * [Flow](https://flow.org/en/)

-The dependencies mentioned here are based on *default* theme of mdcms.
+The dependencies mentioned here are based on *default* theme of Lightweight CMS.
 If you adapt another theme, your dependencies of the Web may vary.

 ## Usage